STRATEGY·March 27, 2026·10 min read·Updated Apr 29, 2026

 1️⃣

-Pick an industry you have worked in, have contacts in, or have deep curiosity about.
-You do not need domain expertise — but you do need enough context to find communities, understand the language, and spot problems that outsiders miss.
-Examples: legal, healthcare, real estate, hospitality, e-commerce, creator economy, non-profit.
+Pick an industry you've worked in, have contacts in, or are genuinely curious about.
+You don't need to be an expert — but you do need enough background to find their communities, understand how they talk, and spot problems outsiders miss.
+Examples: legal, healthcare, real estate, hospitality, online stores, creators (YouTubers, podcasters, newsletter writers), non-profits.

 2️⃣

-Not the whole industry — a specific job title or business type.
+Not the whole industry — a specific job title or kind of business.
 'Real estate' becomes 'independent real estate agents'.
 'Healthcare' becomes 'solo private-pay therapists'.
-'E-commerce' becomes 'Shopify store owners with under 50 SKUs'.
-Each narrowing step cuts competition without proportionally cutting market size.
+'Online stores' becomes 'Shopify store owners selling fewer than 50 products'.
+Each narrowing step cuts competition far faster than it cuts market size.

 3️⃣

-Look for something they do every week that is painful, manual, or held together with spreadsheets and workarounds.
-The test: does this problem cost them time or money on a recurring basis?
-One-time problems produce one-time sales.
-Recurring problems produce subscriptions.
+Look for something they do every week that's painful, manual, or held together with spreadsheets and duct tape.
+The test: does this problem cost them time or money over and over?
+One-time problems get you one-time sales.
+Repeat problems get you a monthly subscription.

 4️⃣

-Can you find 20 potential customers today — on Reddit, a Facebook group, a LinkedIn search, a Slack community, or an industry forum — without spending money?
-If the answer is no, the distribution problem is harder than the product problem.
+Can you find 20 possible customers today — on Reddit, a Facebook group, a LinkedIn search, a Slack community, or an industry forum — without spending money?
+If the answer is no, getting in front of customers will be harder than building the product.
 Pick a niche with a findable community first.

 Where to Find Niches Nobody Else Has Found Yet

 The best niche signals come from frustration, not inspiration.
-You are looking for people who are already paying for a solution — but hate it, or cobbling one together from multiple tools that do not fit.
+You're looking for people who are already paying for something — but hate it, or duct-taping together a solution from several tools that don't quite fit.

 🔍

-Find the nearest competitor in your space.
-Read every 2-star and 3-star review on G2, Capterra, Product Hunt, and the App Store.
+Find the closest competitor to what you're considering.
+Read every 2-star and 3-star review on G2 and Capterra (software review aggregator sites where customers rate tools they use), Product Hunt (a site where new software products are launched and reviewed), and the App Store.
 Those reviews are feature requests written in customer language.
 The most common complaint is your niche opportunity.

 💬

-Search Indie Hackers for posts where founders list their tool stack.
-Look for tools with high prices, bad UX, or 'I use this but hate it'.
-The MicroConf Slack and the Bootstrapped Founders community are equally valuable for this.
+Search Indie Hackers (a community of solo software builders) for posts where people list the tools they pay for.
+Look for tools with high prices, awkward designs, or "I use this but hate it" comments.
+The MicroConf Slack (a community for self-funded software founders) and the Bootstrapped Founders community are just as useful here.

 📉